uz-gaz/Tertimuss/docs/tutorials/01_getting_started.md

 from tertimuss.visualization_generator import generate_task_execution_plot, generate_job_execution_plot
 ```

-We will simulate the behavior of __Global Earliest Deadline First__ scheduler over one major cycle.
+We simulate the behavior of __Global Earliest Deadline First__ scheduler over one major cycle with the following code chunk:

-The next chuck of code can be used:

 ```python
 # Execute simulation